fginex/n2-404-17/README.md

 ## How To Contribute

 Please feel free to contact me via github regarding any questions or improvements that can be made.
-I welcome Feedback and look forward to improving this material with collaboration.
+I welcome Feedback and look forward to improving this material with the collaboration of others.

 Enjoy!